isomerpages/pa-bukitcanberra/_volunteer-programmes/Caring for Our Community/Food from the Heart.md

 	<tr>
 		<td>
 			<b>Programme Description:</b><br>
-			Sembawang West Zone G Residents’ Network is working towards engaging the elderly and they are pairing activities/programmes with elderly, matching their needs based on the assessment conducted during the house visits.<br>
-			<br>We are looking for befrienders to visit and engage the vulnerable seniors, especially those residing alone, checking on their well-being regularly.
+						   The objective is to help the underprivileged and less fortunate in Sembawang.
+The initiative is donor driven with a mixture of food donations, cash donation as well as bread distribution to the needy. <br><br>We are looking for volunteers to scan collection and registration of residents, pack and distribute rations to resident.<br>
 		</td>
 	</tr>
 </table>